Book Title: Tunisian Crochet for Baby

 To all of you that make purchases through our links — Thank You!
 Your support makes this website possible, and we deeply appreciate it.

-- NEW!
-We’ve posted a brand new interview with Sharon Silverman here on our website.
+- We’ve posted a fascinating interview with Sharon Silverman here on our website.
 In this interview, you’ll see pictures of some of Sharon’s latest Tunisian crochet shawls; you’ll find out which Tunisian crochet hooks she uses (and recommends!); and you’ll pick up a few tips for getting started with Tunisian crochet.

 See More Book Reviews for This Title